These days, you don’t feel like getting out of bed. So you drag out your stressed body and endure the mornings, while your mind buzzes with anxiety.

-Anxiety disorders are actually the most common mental illness in the US, affecting 40 million adults or 18.1% of the entire population.
-You are obviously not alone in this problem.
-Here’s a easy-to-read, short primer on the Science of Stress.
+You are not alone with this problem.
+Anxiety disorders are the most common mental illness in the US.
+It affects 40 million adults or 18.1% of the entire population.

 Stress can make you less productive and drive you to burnout, and you might need to consult a medical specialist to help you out.
 However, the positive other side of the story is you can also learn from how other people handled their experiences and coped with their condition.

 We collected some of the most useful and practical tips to help you to be productive despite feeling stressed out and anxious:

 - Divide tasks into smaller units

 - Avoid social media and other distractions

 - Take action and exercise regularly

 - Don’t forget to take breaks

 Many people believe routine leads to monotony and augments anxiety, but it’s actually not that simple one-sided argument.
 On the contrary, a solid daily plan of work is one of the best ways to fend off stress and go back to the usual productivity level.

 If you function in the environment of mess and disorder every day, it’s much easier to get lost in the crowd of tasks and responsibilities.
 Consequently, it’s much easier to feel overwhelmed by the sheer number of duties and make the situation even worse.